viamrobotics/docs/docs/services/motion.md

 If the result of adding the `Transforms` will result in a disconnected frame system an error will be thrown.

 **`extra`**: This data structure is a generic struct, which the user can use to insert any arbitrary extra data they wish to pass to their own motion planning implementation.
-This parameter is not used for anything in the built-in motion service.
+This parameter is not used for anything in the built-in Motion Service.

 #### Example